How to Erase All Data from Android Phone Remotely?

 Remember to check all the different folders and delete any sensitive information you might have on your phone.
 You can also use this method to delete certain data and not wipe the entire phone.
 This is how to remotely delete Android phone data.

-If your Android was stolen, then you would want to know how to delete Android phone data permanently remotely.
+If your Android was stolen, then you would want to know how to wipe Android phone data permanently remotely.
 Lucky for you, Google has a feature developed just for this situation.
 Here's how to use it.

 Step 1: Go to Google Find My Device